dotnet/aspire-samples/samples/StandaloneDashboard/README.md

 # Standalone Aspire dashboard sample app

-The Aspire dashboard can be used to view telemetry from any app.
-The dashboard supports running standalone, and apps configured with an [OpenTelemetry SDK](https://opentelemetry.io/docs/getting-started/dev/) send it data.
+View telemetry from any app in the Aspire dashboard.
+The dashboard supports running standalone, and apps configured with an [OpenTelemetry SDK](https://opentelemetry.io/docs/getting-started/dev/) can send it data.

-This sample is a simple .NET console app that downloads data from [PokeAPI](https://pokeapi.co/).
-The app sends telemetry to the Aspire dashboard which can be viewed in the dashboard telemetry UI.
+This sample is a .NET console app that downloads data from [PokeAPI](https://pokeapi.co/).
+The app sends telemetry to the Aspire dashboard which is viewed in the dashboard telemetry UI.

 ![Screenshot of the standalone .NET Aspire dashboard](./images/aspire-dashboard-screenshot.png)